-An UGLG must file a relocation plan and receive approval in writing from DOA Division of Legal Services before proceeding with initiation of negotiations on any project which may involve displacement of a person.
+This step may fall earlier in the process and should proceed with preparing the Relocation Plan as soon as it is known that relocation/displacement will be required as a result of the project.
+The UGLG must file a relocation plan and receive approval in writing from DOA Division of Legal Services before proceeding with initiation of negotiations on any project which may involve displacement of a person.
 The relocation plan assists the UGLG in establishing the necessary relocation services and payments it will need to provide potentially displaced persons to determine whether displaced persons can be adequately relocated.
-DOA Division of Legal Services may not approve a relocation plan unless an UGLG submits evidence and assurances that relocation payments and services provide the following:
+DOA Division of Legal Services may not approve a relocation plan unless the UGLG submits evidence and assurances that relocation payments and services provide the following:

-Displaced persons will have the opportunity to occupy comparable, decent, safe and sanitary replacement housing;

-- Displaced businesses must have an opportunity to occupy a comparable replacement and will be assisted in re-establishing; - Prompt and complete relocation payments will be made; - Project and program activities are designed to minimize displacement hardship; - Persons covered under Wisconsin's Open Housing Law must be assisted to ensure equal opportunity to obtain housing from within a community's total housing supply; - Persons must receive equal treatment in the relocation process; - Persons must be given a reasonable time to move and may not be required to move unless a comparable replacement is provided for or available; and - Persons must receive assistance consistent with needs, including referrals for social service, job and housing counseling and transportation to available replacement dwellings.
+- Displaced persons will have the opportunity to occupy comparable, decent, safe and sanitary replacement housing; - Displaced businesses must have an opportunity to occupy a comparable replacement and will be assisted in re-establishing; - Prompt and complete relocation payments will be made; - Project and program activities are designed to minimize displacement hardship; - Persons covered under Wisconsin's Open Housing Law must be assisted to ensure equal opportunity to obtain housing from within a community's total housing supply; - Persons must receive equal treatment in the relocation process; - Persons must be given a reasonable time to move and may not be required to move unless a comparable replacement is provided for or available; and - Persons must receive assistance consistent with needs, including referrals for social service, job and housing counseling and transportation to available replacement dwellings.